 Every month on Earth Matters, we offer a puzzling satellite image.
 The February 2017 puzzler is above.
 Your challenge is to use the comments section to tell us what part of the world we are looking at, when the image was acquired, what the image shows, and why the scene is interesting.

 How to answer.
 Your answer can be a few words or several paragraphs.
 (Try to keep it shorter than 200 words).
 You might simply tell us what part of the world an image shows.
 Or you can dig deeper and explain what satellite and instrument produced the image, what spectral bands were used to create it, or what is compelling about some obscure speck in the far corner of an image.
 If you think something is interesting or noteworthy, tell us about it.

 The prize.
-We can’t offer prize money, but, we can promise you credit and glory (well, maybe just credit).
+We can’t offer prize money or a trip to Mars, but we can promise you credit and glory.
+Well, maybe just credit.
 Roughly one week after a puzzler image appears on this blog, we will post an annotated and captioned version as our Image of the Day.
-In the credits, we’ll acknowledge the person who was first to correctly ID the image.
-We’ll also recognize people who offer the most interesting tidbits of information about the geological, meteorological, or human processes that have played a role in molding the landscape.
+After we post the answer, we will acknowledge the person who was first to correctly ID the image at the bottom of this blog post.
+We may also recognize certain readers who offer the most interesting tidbits of information about the geological, meteorological, or human processes that have played a role in molding the landscape.
 Please include your preferred name or alias with your comment.
 If you work for or attend an institution that you want us to recognize, please mention that as well.